jagdishkumar1/security-advisor-notification-webhook/README.md

    - Verify using `ibmcloud fn action get security-advisor-notifier parameters`
 8. Get the URL endpoint for your action.
    - ```echo `ibmcloud fn action get security-advisor-notifier --url | grep 'https'`'.json'```

- ## Create Cloud function action using UI

- 1. To create a Cloud Function, go to the Functions from left nav bar in [IBM Cloud Dashboard](https://cloud.ibm.com/), select the Actions tab, click the Create button, and then click Create a new action.
-Give the action a name, chose the default package, select a Node.js runtime (the sample code in this repo `src/notifier.js` is compatible with Node.js 8), and click the Create button.
- 2. Copy the code from `src/notifier.js` to your Cloud Function.
- 3. Add required parameters mentioned in `params.json` by clicking `Parameters` from the left nav of the Cloud Functions UI.
- 4. Select `Endpoints` from the left nav of the Cloud Functions UI, check the Enable as Web Function checkbox, and click the Save button.
-Copy the URL that was added at the bottom of the Web Action section.